skunkworxdark/XYGrid_nodes/README.md

 I basically takes an image and cuts it up into a number of columns and rows.
 Then outputs a `XYImage Item` collection.
 The X & Y items contain the X & Y coordinates of where it was cut from the input image.<BR>

 It is the less useful baby brother of the `Image To XYImage Tiles` node.
-Except it doesn't do overlapping regions.
+It doesn't do overlapping regions or scaling.
+If you wish to scale the images then the X & Y value will also have to be scaled before they can be recombined.
 I put together an example simple scaling workflow that really isn't that useful but does demonstrate how it might be used.

 <details><summary>Details</summary>
 <details><summary>Workflow Examples</summary>